EnronChain/Enron/docs/guides/tools/truffle.md

 ## Run Truffle tests

-Now, you can run the Truffle tests using the Echelon node using the `test` command:
+Now, you can run the Truffle tests using the Enron node using the `test` command:

 ```bash
 $ truffle test --network development